 Prior Learning Assessment & Recognition (PLAR) Frequently Asked Questions

-PLAR involves proving what you know, no matter how you learned it, including:
+PLAR involves proving that you know the content of a course, no matter how you learned it, which may include:

 Just like admission requirements, PLAR eligibility varies by program.